 Of course, places like Hawaii and Mexico have an array of properties with easy opportunities to commune with nature.
 A few favorites: Oahu's Turtle Bay Resort, where a recent overhaul added more than 1,600 solar panels, and the dreamy Andaz Maui at Wailea Resort, Hawaii's first LEED hotel, where not just the expected amenities are sustainable or eco-friendly but bar repurposes whole fruit zested for infused body oils at the spa, and coconuts are used in their entirety.
 The adults-only hideaway Rancho Pescadero, in Todos Santos, Mexico, is crafted with native materials and puts an emphasis on solar power, recycling, and composting.
 They also support local turtle rescue programs and beach cleanups.

-In the Caribbean, St. Barths's Le Guanahani is associated with Green Globe, and has significant sustainability practices alongside pristine white-sand beaches, while technology-free Caneel Bay in St. John, USVI, is the epitome of earth-centric, nestled in 170 acres of wildlife-filled national park on a private peninsula (discovered by environmentalist Laurance Rockefeller) and surrounded by crystalline bodies of salt water.
-Guana Island in the British Virgin Islands is a conservationist's dream—the private island resort hosts scientists biannually to conduct wildlife research and work to rebuild coral reefs, and has an organic orchard that provides produce for the kitchen.
+In the Caribbean, St. Barths's Le Guanahani is associated with Green Globe and has significant sustainability practices alongside pristine white-sand beaches, while technology-free Caneel Bay in St. John, USVI, is the epitome of earth-centric, nestled in 170 acres of the wildlife-filled national park on a private peninsula (discovered by environmentalist Laurance Rockefeller) and surrounded by crystalline bodies of saltwater.
+Guana Island in the British Virgin Islands is a conservationist's dream—the private island resort hosts scientists biannually to conduct wildlife research and work to rebuild coral reefs and has an organic orchard that provides produce for the kitchen.

 Nicaragua is an eco-lover's paradise.
-On Little Corn Island, off its Caribbean coast, Yemaya Resort is a tiny, pristine place with 16 eco-luxe cabanas on the crystal-clear water, with healthy reefs and jungle surrounding.
-The island is moving toward 100 percent sustainability (fruits and veggies are grown in the property's garden) and has very little environmental impact, thanks in part to having zero cars or motorbikes.
-Inland, Nicaragua's first luxury countryside resort, Nekupe Sporting Resort and Retreat (opened last winter), is also doing its part to maintain the environment.
-Set on an 1,800-acre nature reserve, it has an animal sanctuary (think spider and howler monkeys, sloths, foxes), 20,000 teak trees, and a butterfly sanctuary with 61 species.
+On Little Corn Island, off its Caribbean coast, Yemaya Resort is a tiny, pristine place with 16 eco-luxe cabanas on the crystal-clear water, with healthy reefs and jungle surroundings.
+The island is moving toward 100 percent sustainability (fruits and veggies are grown in the property's garden) and has a very little environmental impact, thanks in part to having zero cars or motorbikes.
+Inland, Nicaragua's first luxury countryside resort, Nekupe Sporting Resort, and Retreat (opened last winter) are also doing its part to maintain the environment.
+Set on a 1,800-acre nature reserve, it has an animal sanctuary (think spider and howler monkeys, sloths, foxes), 20,000 teak trees, and a butterfly sanctuary with 61 species.
 Interiors and water features were designed with feng shui practices in mind to enhance positive energy.

 Costa Rica, too, is a very earth-friendly destination.
 At the Four Seasons Resort Costa Rica, Peninsula Papagayo, their take on eco-adventure puts honeymooners right in the middle of nature, with flat-bottomed boat tours through Palo Verde National Park's many ecosystems, a guided climbing expedition through Guachipelin canyon, and nature hikes in Rincón de la Vieja National Park.